 From "Bitches."
 Harold Hundin's three other wives (the third, Simone, has her own section above).
 Hillary owns a designer petwear store, Heather is a pet psychologist, while Hallie breeds Labradors as seeing-eye dogs and donates them to the blind.

-Team Pet: Their prized dog, Bubblegum, a Col-a-dor-Russel-a-poo, the "perfect dog," bred from their favorite dogs by Harold.
-They are all vehemently protective of him and take measures to ensure he won't fall into the wrong hands.
+- Team Pet: Their prized dog, Bubblegum, a Col-a-dor-Russel-a-poo, the "perfect dog," bred from their favorite dogs by Harold.
+They are all vehemently protective of her and take measures to ensure she won't fall into the wrong hands.

 From "Bitches."
 A pet store chain owner and friend of Harold.

 - Feed the Mole: A variation.
 Determined to find out which of Harold's wives killed him and Snuppy, Ned revives Snuppy at Harold's funeral.
 Hillary then has a Freak Out and runs away, pinning her as the killer.

 - Red Herring: The wives paint him as Harold's murderer, but that's quickly thrown out the window when he's murdered himself.